Wood Treatment

 Trees grow upwards.
 In straight-grain wood, the fibres that make up the internal structure travel upwards with the tree.
 But not all trees grow this way.
 Some trees grow in spirals, waves or even in a diagonal irregular pattern.

 Wood grain is visible in pieces of timber as bands of contrasting light and dark.
-Working with the grain is one of the most important things to remember to get good results when sanding down timber.
+Working with the grain is one of the most essential things to remember to get good results when sanding down timber.

-- Staggered grades of medium, fine and extra-fine sandpaper (Around 100 grit, 150 grit and 220 grit should do it)
+Staggered grades of medium, fine and extra-fine sandpaper (Around 100 grit, 150 grit and 220 grit should do it)

-- A vacuum cleaner
+A vacuum cleaner

-- A pencil
+A pencil

 Sanding wood is deceptively simple.
 It’s easy to start but tricky to know when to stop.
 For this project, we want to remove the outer layer of wood without gouging or thinning the wood too much.
 Place the wood on a clear surface, with lots of room to move.